-Each week pupils will receive a school assembly which contains an act of Collective worship.
-The theme of week will be presented by a member of the Senior Staff in a presentation, pupils will lead prayers for the world and school community and the school prayer will be said in mass.
-See above for this week’s theme.
+Each week pupils will attend a school assembly which contains an act of Collective Worship.
+The theme of the week will be presented by a member of the Senior Staff in a presentation, pupils will lead prayers for the world and school community and the school prayer will be said in mass.

 Daily worship is an essential part of the school community and all form groups follow the school ‘Pause for Thought programme which is linked to the theme of the week.
 These sessions can be teacher or pupil lead and contain Biblical passages, music and film clip videos and prayers.

 Holy Communion, the sacred meal instituted by Christ himself as the way of remembering his love and the Word of life he gave us in the holy scriptures are celebrated at the end of each term in the school.
 Two houses attend daily in the last week of term; pupils read the Bible and lead the worship, prayers and music.
 Each day we welcome the Bishop of Edmonton or a local priest or minister from the Anglican church to celebrate the Holy Communion.

 Once a year each house celebrates their patronal festival.
 The Dates are as follows:

 - King Alfreds